 If you’re passionate about ensuring that your project doesn’t compromise the future, then see five of our top features to incorporate into your next design:

 1. Invest in thermal performance

-Energy-efficiency is a key part of sustainability, and buildings that aren’t designed with this in mind are not only damaging the planet - they’re also expensive to sustain for the future.
-Money is best spent increasing your buildings thermal performance over anything else.
-Making sure the envelop of the building is airtight also means the energy you put into the house it doesn’t seep out.
+Energy efficiency is a key part of sustainability, and buildings that aren’t designed with this in mind are not only damaging the planet - they’re also expensive to sustain for the future.
+Money is best spent increasing your building's thermal performance by adopting a fabric-first approach to building design.
+Making sure that the building is airtight also means the energy you put into the house doesn’t seep out.